 Oviposition Assays

 Oviposition assays were conducted with greenhouse conditions, plants and insects as previously described.
 A female/male pair of teneral psyllids (identified by their green body color) was introduced to a plant covered with an insect rearing sleeve (MegaView Science Co., Ltd., Taiwan).
 Rearing sleeves were supported over the plant using two lengths of galvanized steel wire with a diameter of 1.63 mm.
 Each wire was curved into a parabolic shape and each end of the wire was inserted into the soil on opposite corners of the plant pot (Fig. 2).
-Plants were blocked by germplasm accession in rows of four and placed inside 60 cm length × 60 cm width × 60 cm height mesh-covered PVC-framed cages.
-Plants were watered on alternating days by soaking pots in 56 cm length × 28 cm width × 6 cm height plastic trays until the soil became saturated (approximately 45 mins).
-After a period of six to eight days the males were removed from the plants and the female transferred to a new plant of the same accession.
+Plants were arranged in a randomized complete block in rows of four and placed inside mesh-covered PVC-framed cages (60 cm length × 60 cm width × 60 cm height).
+Plants were watered on alternating days by soaking pots in plastic trays (56 cm length × 28 cm width × 6 cm height) until the soil became saturated (approximately 45 mins).
+After a period of six to eight days the males were removed from the plants and the female transferred to a new plant of the same genotype.
 The female psyllid was then transferred to a new plant every four days at three intervals.
 Eggs were counted on each plant after the female was removed.
 Nymphs were counted four days, eight days and twelve days later to allow time for hatching (Knowlton and Janes 1931).
 Each nymph was removed as it was counted.
-The number of nymphs that hatched was considered an indicator of egg fertility.
-Fertility percentages were calculated as the ratio of nymphs divided by egg counts for each sample.
+Egg fertility percentages were calculated as the ratio of nymphs divided by egg counts for each sample × 100.

 Statistical Analysis

 Statistical analysis was performed using R Version 3.5.1 (R Core Team 2013) Assumptions of normality were investigated with qqplots and Cullen and Frey graphs from the R package fitdistrplus (Delignette-Muller and Dutang 2015).
 No-choice experiments and egg count data were analyzed using generalized linear mixed modeling techniques (GLMM) (Stroup 2015) from the glmer function (Bates et al. 2015).
 A Poisson distribution and log link were used to model count data.
 Egg fertility was modeled with a binomial distribution and log link to account for ratios.
-Behavioral models had fixed factors of germplasm accession, sex and the interaction of accession × sex.
+Behavioral models had fixed factors of genotype, sex and the interaction of genotype × sex.
 Psyllid replicate was treated as a random factor.
-The interaction of accession × sex was excluded from the off-leaf model to low occurrences (n = 20 out of 181 observations), which did not allow an interaction to be estimated by the model.
-Oviposition models had fixed factors of accession, period and accession × period.
+The interaction of genotype × sex was excluded from the off-leaf model due to low occurrences (n = 20 out of 181 observations), which did not allow an interaction to be estimated by the model.
+Oviposition models had fixed factors of genotype, time period and genotype × time period.
 Psyllid replicate was considered the random factor.
-Egg fertility was modeled with accession and period as fixed factors and individual psyllids as the random factor.
+Egg fertility was modeled with genotype and time period as fixed factors and individual psyllids as the random factor.
 All data were tested with Wald’s χ2 tests, followed by least-squares means with Tukey’s adjustments to test for multiple comparisons.
 Statistical significance was considered at α = 0.05.

 Results